Schiiss/blog/_posts/2026-03-30-what-spark-spread-tells-you-about-texas-grid-stress.md

 ![What the Spark Spread Tells Us About Texas Grid Stress](/blog/assets/images/blog_images/what-spark-spread-tells-you-about-texas-grid-stress/blog_image.png){: style="display:block; margin:0 auto;" }

+> Note: All prices and spark spreads shown here are calculated from ERCOT hub prices, Henry Hub gas, and weather data ingested into Databricks for this project.

 Over the past few months, I've been intrigued by energy markets, especially since I've been working more with the trading team at Plains on use cases like crude blending.
 To get a better feel for the data energy traders analyze daily, I pulled in data from [ERCOT](https://www.ercot.com/), the [U.S. Energy Information Administration](https://www.eia.gov/), and other sources into Databricks, focusing on the Texas market.
 This also gave me a chance to get hands-on with [Lakeflow Spark Declarative Pipelines](https://learn.microsoft.com/en-us/azure/databricks/ldp/concepts).
 While I wasn't the biggest fan of its predecessor, DLT, I've heard the new branding brings significant improvements.

 The idea I had to start was to look at these various data sources to analyze how extreme weather events impact gas and power prices.